Elizabeth Rowe (flutist): Career

 In 1998, when Rowe was 23 years old, she was hired as the principal flutist of the Fort Wayne Philharmonic Orchestra.
 This was followed by positions with the Baltimore Symphony Orchestra and the National Symphony Orchestra in Washington D.C.
-Rowe also played with the New World Symphony and is on the faculty of the New England Conservatory of Music.
+Rowe also played with the New World Symphony and was on the faculty of the New England Conservatory of Music as of 2018.

 In 2004, at age 29, Rowe won a blind audition against 250 other flute players for the principal flute position with the Boston Symphony Orchestra (BSO), which is one of the "Big Five" famous American orchestras.
 Her husband also joined the BSO in 2006.
 As of 2018, Rowe had been a concerto soloist in 28 BSO concerts.
 She was also frequently used as a spokesperson in their publicity and marketing efforts.

 Discrimination lawsuit

 Rowe filed a gender discrimination lawsuit against the Boston Symphony Orchestra in July 2018.
 Her lawsuit is believed to be the first gender discrimination suit filed under the Massachusetts Equal Pay Act, a law that went into effect in July 2018.
 The lawsuit prompted public discussion about gender biases in the classical music industry.

 The basis of the lawsuit was that Rowe was paid about $64,000 less than the male principal oboist she sat next to.
 Rowe claimed this was because of her gender, while the BSO claimed oboists were more expensive than flutists due to market forces.
 Rowe and the BSO entered mediation in December 2018, and the lawsuit was settled out of court for an undisclosed amount in February 2019.